 - Providing Resources and Opportunities for Future Standouts (PROFS) Program for current or former members of the foster care system

-- Average Yearly Cost of Attendance and Scholarships
+- Average Yearly Cost of Tuition and Scholarships